awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    MY_KEY_ARN=$(aws kms create-key --query KeyMetadata.Arn —-output text)
    ```
 **Note**
-By default, the `create-key` command creates a [symmetric key](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) with a key policy that gives the account's root user admin access on AWS KMS actions and resources\.
+By default, the `create-key` command creates a [symmetric key](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) that encrypts and decrypts data\.
+This key has a key policy that gives the account's root user admin access on AWS KMS actions and resources\.
 For more information, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)\.
 If you want to scope down the permissions, make sure that the `kms:DescribeKey` and `kms:CreateGrant` actions are permitted on the policy for the principal that will be calling the `create-cluster` API\.
  Amazon EKS does not support the policy condition `[kms:GrantIsForAWSResource](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-grant-is-for-aws-resource)`\.
 Creating a cluster will not work if this action is in the KMS key policy statement\.

    Add the **\-\-encryption\-config** parameter to the `aws eks create-cluster` command\.
 Encryption of Kubernetes secrets can only be enabled when the cluster is created\.